sob-alex/vk-activities/README.md

 - user pages (in friends, subscribers, specified profiles)

 Also you can choose the depth of your search.

+My working progress you can see here: https://github.com/sob-alex/vk-activities/projects/1

+if you have any suggestions and notes, go here: https://github.com/sob-alex/vk-activities/issues
 ## List of technologies used
 * Vue
 * Vuex